e1801153/spreadsheet/spreadsheet-master/README.md

 ## Spreadsheet

-Simple spread sheet using react
+Simple spread sheet using react.

 ![screenshot](./screenshot.png)

-### Why ?

-Why not, I thought building spread sheet in react would be cool!

 ### To run

 ```
-$ yarn
-$ yarn start
+$ Use the following commands:
+$ Yarn (to install Yarn)
+$ Yarn start (to run the program inside the source folder)
 ```
 ### How to use
 ```